ZAHON/rilix-ui/core/src/utilities/get-scroll-dimensions/README.md

 # getScrollDimensions

-This utility function provides a convenient way to retrieve various scroll-related dimensions for a given HTML element along a specified axis.
+Retrieves various scroll-related dimensions for a given HTML element along a specified axis.

 ## Import